 Are my kids manly enough to watch “Crash and Bernstein?”
 The bigger question remains … does our culture want them to be?

-The Disney XD series followed a pair of best friends.
+The Disney XD series, cancelled in 2014, followed a pair of best friends.
 One of them happens to be a puppet, but we’re all a little different, right?

 Enter Crash (veteran puppeteer Tim Lagasse), who comes to life one day out of Wyatt’s boyish imagination.
 Crash likes to break stuff, head butt friend and foe alike and crack wise.